sdziallas/comp55/docs/labs/10-Timer.md

 you can start to have in creating these things and making the game your own, with your own changes.
 Hopefully you see the powers that timers can have in making your programs more dynamic and more expressive.

-To get full credit for this lab, you should have your program make the squares disappear **and follow all the directions on when to push your code**.
-Make sure to push your final changes to your repository by the deadline.

 ![](lab10media/media/image5.png)![](lab10media/media/image6.png)